Project Snapshot

 Sterling’s Solution

 As is typical of a diagnostic test, package cost reduction was desired that would not affect product integrity.
-The lateral flow diagnostic test materials are highly degradable by moisture ingress, whereby diminishing shelf life.
+The lateral flow diagnostic test materials are highly degradable by moisture ingress, which diminishes shelf life.
 Therefore, Sterling developed: